dreamonkey/responsive-image-loader/README.md

 **Aren't there other tools doing the same stuff?**
-![Well yes, but actually no](docs/well-yes-but-actually-no.jpg?raw=true) We found some notable tools while evaluating if it was worth to create our own package, but none of them combine all the requirements we now offer:
+![Well yes, but actually no](docs/well-yes-but-actually-no.jpg?raw=true) We found some notable tools while evaluating if it was worth to create our own package, but none of them combines all the requirements we now offer:

-- manages together conversion, resolution switching and art direction, will all their weird interactions;
+- manages together conversion, resolution switching and art direction, with all their weird interactions;
 - framework agnostic;
 - operates at build time (did anyone said SSG?);
 - works offline;